CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

 The implementation was carried out using \gls{tensorflow}\footnote{\tfurl} (\tfver), and the trainings were performed on \gls{v100} \glspl{gpu}.

-Standard image-processing metrics such as \gls{psnr} and \gls{ssim} may be used to compare different experiments globally, but they remain suboptimal for assessing \gls{us} image quality.
-Traditionally, \gls{us} image quality is evaluated using metrics that (ideally) reflect lesion detectability while guaranteeing that images accurately represent the echogenicity of the underlying tissue.
-The most commonly used metrics are the \gls{cr}, the \gls{cnr}, and the imaging system resolution.
-Yet, as demonstrated in~\cite{Rindal_UFFC_2019}, both \gls{cr} and \gls{cnr} measures, which are often estimated between image regions with and without signal, can be affected by \glspl{dra}, common to most image-dependent adaptive beamformers (\gls{eg} minimum variance or coherence-based) or resulting from simple non-linear transformations of image amplitudes (\gls{eg} low-amplitude thresholding).
-These \glspl{dra} may result in improved \gls{cr} or \gls{cnr} measures without actually improving image quality or lesion detectability, and can even potentially conceal information relevant to clinical diagnosis, in the form of distorted image amplitudes.
-Inspired by~\cite{Rindal_UFFC_2019}, we designed a \enquote{challenging} numerical test phantom for extensive evaluations of images reconstructed from measurements acquired with the \gls{ge9ld} transducer.
-It is composed of tissue-mimicking echogenic zones embedded in an anechoic background.
-The test phantom zones are depicted in \cref{fig:results:numerical-phantom:mask} and are described in detail in the following paragraphs, in conjunction with their associated metrics.
+\Glsxtrlong{us} image quality is conventionally assessed using metrics reflecting lesion detectability, such as the contrast, the \gls{cnr}, or the resolution of the imaging system~\cite{Liebgott_IUS_2016}.
+As demonstrated in~\cite{Rindal_UFFC_2019}, \glspl{dra}, which are common to most adaptive beamformers, may improve contrast or \gls{cnr} measures without actually improving lesion detectability, and may even conceal information relevant to clinical diagnosis.
+Inspired by~\cite{Rindal_UFFC_2019}, we designed a dedicated numerical test phantom composed of tissue-mimicking echogenic zones embedded in an anechoic background [\cref{fig:results:numerical-phantom:mask}].
+Each zone is described hereafter in conjunction with the associated metrics.